-Schools should keep up to date with new technologies, including those relating to mobile phones and handheld devices, and be ready to develop appropriate strategies.
-For instance, text messaging via mobile phones is a frequent activity for many pupils and families; this could be used to communicate a pupil's absence or send reminders for exam coursework.
-There are dangers for staff however if personal phones are used to contact pupils and therefore, we will endeavour to make a school owned phone available if this kind of contact is necessary.
+We will take steps to keep updated on new technologies, including those relating to mobile phones and handheld devices, and be ready to develop appropriate strategies.
+For example, whether communicating with a pupil or families via email about a pupil's absence or to send reminders via

+TEAMs.
+There are dangers for staff if personal devices or accounts are used to contact pupils so, we will endeavour to make a school owned device or account available if this kind of contact is necessary.